apache/apisix-ingress-controller/docs/en/latest/practices/the-hard-way.md

 #
 -->

-In this tutorial, we will install APISIX in Kubernetes from native yaml.
+In this tutorial, we will install APISIX and APISIX Ingress Controller in Kubernetes from native yaml.

 ## Prerequisites